Back to the blog

 Why It’s Returning Now

-Despite its theoretical issues, the King’s Gambit is undergoing a minor renaissance—especially online and in fast formats.
+For all its theoretical problems, the King’s Gambit is experiencing a small renaissance — particularly on the internet and in fast time controls.

-Today’s top players memorize hundreds of moves of preparation.
-The King’s Gambit takes theory out of your opponent’s comfort zone by moving into sharp, lesser-known lines.
+The top players today learn hundreds of moves of preparation by heart.
+The King’s Gambit eliminates theory from your opponent’s comfort zone and enters you into sharp, lesser known lines.

-Online chess personalities like Hikaru Nakamura, Eric Rosen, and Levy Rozman (GothamChess) occasionally showcase wild openings like the King’s Gambit for entertainment—and sometimes even wins.
+Online chess personalities such as Hikaru Nakamura, Eric Rosen and Levy Rozman (GothamChess) will sometimes play crazy openings like the King’s Gambit for fun — and some even win.

-Let’s break down some of the major branches of the King’s Gambit.
+Let’s dissect some of the main arms of the King’s Gambit.

 This is the main line.
 White can follow up with: